Biomarker-Development-at-INM7/JTrack-Documents/docs/source/EMA.rst

 JTrack EMA
 =====================

-this app is available for Android and iOS operating Systems.
+This app is available for Android and iOS operating systems.

-* For Android version
+* For the Android version
-* For iOS version (check here)
+* For the iOS version (check here)

 General Settings
 ^^^^^^^^^^^^^^^^

-to Install this app first go to the Google Play Store on your Android phone.
+To install this app, first go to the Google Play Store on your Android phone.

 |